Run Modes | Yext Hitchhikers Platform

 Run Now

-When triggering a run on-demand via the “Run Now” button, use the combo-button to specify the mode to run the Connector (Default, Comprehensive, or Deletion).
+When triggering a run on-demand using the “Run Now” button, you can specify the mode in which to run the connector (Default, Comprehensive, or Deletion).

 API Support